-Make an appointment with the Career Development Center for vocational testing and self-assessments.
+Try vocational testing and self-assessments.
 These help you evaluate your interests and translate those interests into potential career paths.
-You can also job shadow to experience potential careers first-hand.

 Officially declare your major by completing a Change of Major/Minor form and.
 Review your Program Evaluation for your major requirements.

-Compose your academic plan by meeting with an advisor in the Undergraduate Academic Advising Center to map out your remaining requirements and make sure you are on track to graduate.
-This plan can also factor in any plans for studying abroad, internships, etc.
+Make an academic plan by meeting with an advisor in the Undergraduate Academic Advising Center to map out your remaining requirements and make sure you are on track to graduate.

 Connect with your faculty advisor.
 Your faculty advisor will be your mentor within your major and can provide valuable academic and career advice.

 Check for internship opportunities and travel experiences which may be required as part of your major.
 Certain majors require internships or travel experiences as part of the graduation requirements.

 For example: the Accounting major requires that you complete an accounting internship in order to graduate.

 Check your major requirements to be aware of everything that you need to graduate.
 Even if your major does not require an internship, many majors allow you to take an internship course for credit (MKT-520 for example).
 Ask your faculty advisor for more information about internship opportunities.